GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Justice promotes humans to strive to be better and good.
 For justice means glory to the sacrifice of a martyr and also death to the monsters and enemies of beings.

+The strength of a man is not measured by how much pain he can inflict on others, but by how much he can endure.